 The last century was one of dramatic upheavals and transitions; one that created systems of classification that continue to resonate to this day.
 In order to understand the present, and take action within it, one must think outside of the established reference systems.

-The journal will explore ideas generated during the course of the project in greater depth.
-Artists, scientists, and observers of our times will throw new light on global political conflicts and supposed side scenes of history, on our ideas of time and the planetary entanglement of technological, human, and natural forces.
+The journal explores ideas generated during the course of the project in greater depth.
+Artists, scientists, and observers of our times throw new light on global political conflicts and supposed side scenes of history, on our ideas of time and the planetary entanglement of technological, human, and natural forces.